wallybrando/login-EKO-expertise-test/README.md

    **Note**: Use **HTTP** instead of HTTPS, because self-signed certificate is not added to container. **TBD**
 6. _Swagger UI_ should load:
    ![](/docs/resources/img/container-swagger-ui.png)
-7. You are ready to use consume API endpoints.
+7. You are ready to consume API endpoints.

 ## 2. Hybrid environment